- Determine the cost of food sold and the cost of food consumed (or used) and explain the difference between the two

 The Standard Food Cost is obtained by adding the fourth column, Standard Cost, which equals $340.50.

 The standard cost assumes that the kitchen staff is able to produce a recipe using the exact amounts of ingredients listed in the standardized recipes.
 This is often not the case since ingredients may vary (shape, unit size, weight) and mistakes occur (inaccurate yields, peeling waste, cutting technique, burned or dropped ingredients…).
-Standard costs primarily serve to determine purchasing volumes, minimum recommended menu prices, and as a benchmark to measure the difference between the actual and the ideal (theoretical perfect) costs.
+Standard costs primarily serve to determine purchasing volumes, minimum recommended menu prices, and as a benchmark to measure the difference between the actual and the ideal (theoretically perfect) costs.

 Operational efficiency is a measure of the extent to which the actual and standard (Ideal) costs differ.
 It is expressed as the ratio of Actual Cost to Standard Cost: